Elixir API Reference v4.0.0¶

 Parameters:

-input(binary): Binary document data to extract frommime_type(String): MIME type of the document (e.g., "application/pdf", "text/plain")config(ExtractionConfig | map | keyword | nil): Extraction configuration.
+input(binary): Binary document data to extract frommime_type(String): MIME type of the document (for example, "application/pdf", "text/plain")config(ExtractionConfig | map | keyword | nil): Extraction configuration.
 Uses defaults if nil

 Returns: